Rethinking the concept of corporate management – Business Agile Management and Design thinking approach

 However, such processes can quickly become strict and rigid, centralizing all of the authority and information of a project or business.
-Such aspects are contrasted in the Agile Manifesto, which indicates that value should be places on: people and interactions related to processes and tools; complete client requirements with documentation; client collaboration in negotiating contracts; and response to change regarding concrete plans.
+Such aspects are contrasted in the Agile Manifesto, which indicates that value should be placed on people and interactions related to processes and tools; complete client requirements with documentation; client collaboration in negotiating contracts; and response to change regarding concrete plans.

 An organization that aims to adapt itself to the changing needs of its clients requires an organizational structure that is as efficient as it is functional.
 An Agile organization meets these needs by reducing hierarchies and minimizing excess communication, creating autonomous groups that are interdisciplinary and transverse.

-In conjuncture with our formal and conventional structure, Santex built an Agile framework from which three teams are formed to manage the core processes of the company: Sales, Human Capital, and Development, These teams work collaboratively to achieve common objectives.
+In conjunction with our formal and conventional structure, Santex built an Agile framework from which three teams are formed to manage the core processes of the company: Sales, Human Capital, and Development.
+These teams work collaboratively to achieve common objectives.

-This demonstrates how Agile methodologies can be limited not only to development teams, but can be applied throughout the entire organization as a vehicle for improving the company as a whole.
+This demonstrates how Agile methodologies do not need to be limited only to development teams, but can be applied throughout the entire organization as a vehicle for improving the company as a whole.